Glossary

 Voice changer -- turns a recorded performance into a character's voice, keeping the original timing.
 An alternative to text-to-speech when you want a real performance.

 Workflow -- a ComfyUI node graph that generates media.
+Every workflow is ready to run as it stands.
 Its App Inputs are the parameters Ordinary Animator fills in; a recipe step maps its Step Inputs to them.
+Workflows are deliberately small and single-purpose, so you can see each intermediate result and re-run just the stage you want.